anpom21/Anomaly_Detection/UR_Sim_Docker/Guides/RTDE Markdown files/UR_RTDE_Connection_Guide.md

-# Setting Up RTDE with a UR Robot on Ubuntu
+# Setting Up RTDE with a UR Robot on Ubuntu or Windows

 ## 1. Find the IP Address of the UR Robot
 - Navigate to **Setup Robot** on the UR controller.